pySRURGS/pySRURGS/README.md

 ## Acknowledgments

 * Luther Tychonievich created the algorithm mapping integers to full binary trees
-* The icon is from the GNOME icon project and the respective artists.
+* The icon is from the GNOME desktop icons project and the respective artists.
+Originally taken from [Link](https://commons.wikimedia.org/wiki/GNOME_Desktop_icons#/media/File:Gnome-system-search.svg).
+License: GPL version 2.0.